-Brand awareness is one of the trickiest marketing elements to measure, making it difficult to estimate its effectiveness and do ROI calculations.
+Measuring brand awareness is one of the trickiest marketing KPIs to track.
+It is difficult to estimate its effectiveness and do ROI calculations.
 Fortunately for you, in this article, we present ten awesome ways to measure your brand awareness.

 1. Study Growth in Direct Traffic